 - Indoor assignments typically require the officers to patrol the campus facilities on foot.
 Occasionally an officer assumes a fixed post assignment.
 Any indoor assignment may require standing, sitting, or walking for lengthy periods of time.

 - A motorized patrol vehicle typically performs outside patrol assignments.
-However, this assignment is also performed on bicycle or on foot.
 Officers are routinely exposed to inclement weather conditions for lengthy periods of time.

 - Because of the nature and scope of law enforcement, work does involve a degree of hazard.

 Regional Police Academy

 The UT Southwestern Police Department partners with several regional training academies to provide basic peace officer training to future officers.
-Students receive intensive training in a variety of subjects which include but are not limited to: applicable state laws, criminal investigations, use of force, search and seizure, physical training, emergency vehicle operation, and firearms training.
+Students receive intensive training in a variety of subjects, which include but are not limited to: applicable state laws, criminal investigations, use of force, search and seizure, personal defense and firearms training, emergency vehicle operation, crisis intervention training, and de-escalation techniques.

 Uniforms, Equipment, Per Diem, and Lodging

-The UTSW University Police Department issues most of the uniforms, equipment, and classroom supplies.
-Cadets must purchase some training-related clothing such as sweat pants, shirts, T-shirts, shorts, and running shoes as specified by the academy.
+The UT Southwestern Police Department issues most of the uniforms, equipment, and classroom supplies.
+Cadets must purchase some training-related clothing such as sweat pants, T-shirts, shorts, and running shoes as specified by the academy.

 Assignment and Field Training

-Upon successful completion and graduation from a Regional Training Academy or upon hiring of a lateral police officer, the new officer will be assigned to a shift and a field-training officer (FTO).
+Upon successful completion and graduation from a Regional Training Academy or upon hiring of a lateral police officer, the new officer will be assigned to a shift and a Field Training Officer (FTO).
 The new officer will then undergo approximately three months of training with the FTO.
-The FTO assists the officer with the final phase of his or her training by observing, evaluating, and grading the new officer's progress on a daily basis.
+The FTO assists the officer with the final phase of his or her training by observing and evaluating the new officer's progress and performance on a daily basis.

-If the new officer successfully completes the field-training program, he or she is then assigned to a shift and placed on regular status.
+If the new officer successfully completes the Field Training and Evaluation Program, he or she is then assigned to a shift and placed on regular status.